First-line Advanced/Metastatic Squamous NSCLC: HARMONi-6 based Treatment Selection

 • PD‑L1 TPS 1–49% or Intermediate Disease Burden

-• Chemoimmunotherapy recommended; consider intensified regimen
+• Chemoimmunotherapy recommended; consider enhanced upfront strategy in selected patients

-• Induction chemoimmunotherapy (typically 4–6 cycles)
+• Induction systemic therapy (typically 4–6 cycles platinum-doublet–based therapy)

 Ivonescimab or tislelizumab + platinum‑doublet chemotherapy per selected regimen